-The Miniature Boer Goat is being developed using goats with Boer, Kalahari, Savannah, Australian Red, Australian Miniature Goat and Pygmy genetics.
+The Miniature Boer Goat is being developed using goats with Boer, Kalahari, Savannah, Australian Red, Australian Miniature and Pygmy genetics.

 The object is to develop a breed with the same good structure, confirmation and characteristics of the Australian bred Boer Goat in a miniature version which are more suited to small property and pet owners.

-General appearance: The ideal Miniature Boer Goat is an animal of quality showing balance and symmetry and a strong vigorous appearance.
+General appearance: The ideal Miniature Boer is an animal of quality showing balance and symmetry and a strong vigorous appearance.

 The Doe must be feminine, the body wedging slightly to the front.

 The Buck must demonstrate masculinity and strength and is heavier in the head, neck and rump.

 Head: A strong broad head, showing character and a quiet disposition.